suzuki-shunsuke/pinact/README.md

 ## Configuration

-pinact supports a configuration file `.pinact.yaml`.
+pinact supports a configuration file `.pinact.yaml` or `.github/pinact.yaml`.
 You can also specify the configuration file path by the environment variable `PINACT_CONFIG` or command line option `-c`.

 .pinact.yaml